vimalpatra/football-fever/README.md

 # FootballFever

+This project is a test project showing Football teams and matches related information consuming APIs from apifootball.com.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## Development server